-\textbf{Definition 1} (Key-based Active Authorization). \textit{Given the benign domain $\mathcal{B}$, a specific binary key $k_j$, and the corresponding authorized and noise domains $\mathcal{A}_j$ and $\mathcal{N}_j$, respectively.
-A model $f_{\theta_j}(\cdot)$ protected by the key-based active authorization is a $k_j$ encoded instance derived from an unprotected model $f_\theta(\cdot)$ to perform well only on $\mathcal{A}_j$ but predicts randomized outputs on $\mathcal{B}$ and $\mathcal{N}_j$ like a untrained model.
-The protected model fulfills the following three properties: \begingroup \fontsize{8pt}{9pt}\selectfont
+\textbf{Definition 1} (Key-based Active Authorization). \textit{Given the benign domain $\mathcal{B}$, a specific binary key $k$, and the corresponding authorized and noise domains $\mathcal{A}$ and $\mathcal{N}$, respectively.
+A protected model $f^\prime$ is an encoded instance which performs well only on $\mathcal{A}$ but predicts randomized outputs on $\mathcal{B}$ and $\mathcal{N}$ like an untrained model.
+The protected model fulfills the following three properties: \begingroup